Traditional Food and Meals from American Samoa

 There are plenty of locally run fast food options too, with American influence, selling everything from pizzas to burgers to hot dogs and everything in between.
 See recommendations below, as well as in The Top Cheap Eats in American Samoa LINK#TTD048.

-Where to try: McDonald's (Fagatogo), Carl's Jr. (Nu'uuli), Tropical Chicken and Pizza (Tafuna), Island Pizza (Tafuna), Dickies Diner (Tafuna) (and more recommendations to come).
+Where to try: McDonald's (Tafuna), Carl's Jr. (Nu'uuli), Tropical Chicken and Pizza (Tafuna), Island Pizza (Tafuna) and Dickies Diner (Cost U Less, Tafuna).

 More About American Samoan Food